jinwoo1225/loc8r/README.md

 # loc8r
 ## Example application from Getting MEAN with Mongo, Express, Angular and Node by Simon Holmes

+**(*Nota bene*: While I was doing a rebase to edit some old commits, the project history got messed up for reasons I don't really fathom.
+As only the most recent commit really matters and as I'm not sure any efforts I make to rectify the situation won't backfire, I'm going to leave this be for now.
+Any anomalies seen in the history should be assumed to be a product of the rebase.)**

 Earlier I was deploying this to Heroku.
 But the problem is that the Heroku add-on that supports MongoDB, mLab, uses MongoDB 3.x.
 The version that's supported on 32-bit Ubuntu is 2.x.
 These two can't talk to each other.